get https://api.chartmogul.com/v1/metrics/mrr-churn-rate

 Normal values will typically be between -10% and +10%, though that depends, naturally, on what your customers are actually doing.

-key contains the current Net MRR Churn Rate value, the value a month ago, and the percentage change between these two measures.
+The summary key contains the last month's MRR Churn Rate value, the value a month before that, and the percentage change between these two measures.